Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: The Spread of Topics

 As seen in Table~\ref{tab:began-on-telegram}, even after removing official Russian Telegram channels, most of our websites had a noticeable portion of their content that was first posted on Telegram.
 This is particularly true of websites like {waronfakes.com} (28.2\%), {ura.news} (25.6\%), and {ukraina.ru} (27.9\%).
 Across all websites, 13.9\% of their topics began on Telegram, accounting for 18.4\% of all paragraphs in our dataset.
-We further see that as a whole 33.2\% of Telegram's topics began on Russian websites, accounting that 24.3\% of all Telegram content.
-Thus while several of our news websites like waronfakes.com, ura.news, ukraina.ru, rbc.ru, indeed publish content after it first appears (at least a day later) on Telegram, Telegram channels themselves also utilize topics from Russian news sources for nearly a third of their topics.
+We further see that as a whole 33.2\% of Telegram's topics began on Russian websites, accounting for 24.3\% of all Telegram content.
+Thus while several of our news websites like waronfakes.com, ura.news, ukraina.ru, and rbc.ru, indeed publish content after it first appears (at least a day later) on Telegram, Telegram channels themselves also utilize topics from Russian news sources for nearly a third of their topics.

-Examining the set of Telegram channels that most often posted each website's content first in Table~\ref{tab:news-websites-to-telegrams2}, we see the Telegram channels @kalaruny (159K subscribers), @new\_militarycolumnist (213K), and @bbbreaking (1.38M) often post content first across nearly all of our websites.
+Examining the set of Telegram channels that most often first posted each website's content in Table~\ref{tab:news-websites-to-telegrams2}, we see the Telegram channels @kalaruny (159K subscribers), @new\_militarycolumnist (213K), and @bbbreaking (1.38M; not shown in table) often posted content first across nearly all of our websites.
 As reported elsewhere, @karaulny (screen name Karaulny-Z) is a pro-Russian government channel that abides by a ``stop list'' of prohibited topics and that was purchased by supporters of the Kremlin in 2017~\cite{Rothrock2018}. @new\_militarycolumnist, another pro-Russian channel, gives continuous updates on the Russian military~\cite{Sabah2022}.
 Finally, @bbbreaking, another pro-Russian Russian-language channel, with the motto \textit{``Earlier than others.
 Almost''} appears to also in several cases give updates on the news before many of our Russian news websites.